 For one rider’s experience in Bali, check out:

-Motorcycle/scooter/motorbike rental companies in both Thailand and Indonesia will ask for cash and a deposit (or your passport as collateral) and seem to have very little interest in driving licenses or permits, or your level of experience.
+Motorcycle/scooter/motorbike rental companies in both Thailand and Indonesia will ask for cash and a deposit (or your passport as collateral) and seem to have very little interest in driving licenses or permits or your level of experience.
 But to legally ride a motorbike, and to be covered by most insurance companies in case of an accident, the law requires you to have a motorcycle driver’s license from your home country, an international driving permit or license, and a helmet.
-These are highly recommended but not strictly enforced, except by traffic police who will often fine you whatever they decide.
+These are highly recommended but not strictly enforced, except by traffic police who will often find you whatever they decide.

 Driving a motorbike is relatively safe on Koh Phangan.
 Some hills, sand, and other drivers are the biggest dangers on the road, but navigating your way around the island is pretty simple due to clearly-marked and easy to traverse main roads.
 Unlike the chaos of taxis, scooters, and confusing streets to navigate on Bali, getting around Koh Phangan is comparatively simple.